apache/yetus/asf-site-src/source/documentation/in-progress/precommit-bugsystems.md

 The GitHub bugsystem plugin will attempt to download the unified diff that the pull request references.
 Pull requests that are made off of a specific branch will switch the test repo to that branch, if permitted.
 If the pull request references a JIRA issue that matches the given JIRA issue regexp in the Subject, the JIRA plug-in will also be invoked as needed.

+# GitLab Specific

+GitLab supports the full range of functionality, including putting comments on individual lines.
+Be aware, however, that `test-patch` will (generally) require that GitLab MRs be fully squashed and rebased (i.e., a single commit) in many circumstances.

+By default, the GitLab plug-in assumes that https://gitlab.com is the base URL for GitHub.
+Enterprise users may override this with the `--gitlab-base-url` for the normal web user interface and `--gitlab-api-url` for the API URL.
+Personalities may use GITLAB\_API\_URL and GITLAB\_BASE\_URL.

+The specific repository on GitLab is defined with either `--gitlab-repo` on the command line or GITLAB\_REPO in a personality.
+It should take the form of "user/repo".

+In order to comment on issues or, depending upon the security setup of the repo, authentication credentials.
+The GitLab plug-in supports tokens via the `--gitlab-token` option or GITLAB\_TOKEN environment variable.

+GitLab merge requests may be directly processed on the command line in two ways:

+  * GL:(MR number)
+  * GLSHA:(MR SHA1 number)

+The GitLab bugsystem plugin will attempt to download the unified diff that the merge request references.
+Merge requests that are made off of a specific branch will switch the test repo to that branch, if permitted.
+If the merge request references a JIRA issue that matches the given JIRA issue regexp in the Subject, the JIRA plug-in will also be invoked as needed.

 # JIRA Specific